chenxcynthia/chenxcynthia.github.io/_projects/induction.md

 $$\textrm{ICL Score} = Loss(50 \textrm{-token context}) - Loss(500 \textrm{-token context})$$

-We tokenized the Hugging Face \href{https://huggingface.co/datasets/wikipedia}{Wikipedia-simple dataset}, and selected the first 50 and 500 tokens of an article as the two model contexts.
+We tokenized the Hugging Face [Wikipedia-simple dataset](https://huggingface.co/datasets/wikipedia), and selected the first 50 and 500 tokens of an article as the two model contexts.
 We then chose a random token to mask from each context, used BERT to predict the masked token, and computed the loss.
 Figure 1 displays the ICL scores computed across 50 trials.
 The mean difference was 0.23, demonstrating a noticeable difference in performance between the two contexts and a signal of in-context learning in BERT.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">